Birch (Baltic Birch) Plywood – B/BB grade (aka Russian Birch) - 1/32" to 3/4" thick

 You can finish Baltic birch like any hardwood.
 We like the wipe-on Minwax polyurethane.
 Sand first, and then apply thin coats, with light sanding between applications.

-Baltic birch is a bit denser than softwood plywoods, and than softwood plywood with a hardwood veneer.
+Baltic birch is a bit denser than softwood plywoods with a hardwood veneer.
 Density runs about 680 kg/m3 or 0.025 lb/in3.